d6lts/mimemail/README.txt

   Note that if you are using a different administration theme than your default theme, you should place the same template files into that theme folder too.

-  Images with absolute path will be available as remote content.
-To embed images into emails you have to use relative paths.
+  Images with absolute URL will be available as remote content.
+To embed images into emails you have to use a relative URL or an internal path.
   For example:
     instead of http://www.mysite.com/sites/default/files/mypicture.jpg
+    use /home/www/public_html/drupal/sites/default/files/mypicture.jpg
-    use /sites/default/files/mypicture.jpg
+    or /sites/default/files/mypicture.jpg

   Since some email clients (namely Outlook 2007 and GMail) is tend to only regard inline CSS, you can use the Compressor to convert CSS styles into inline style